Top 10 tips to ensure you pass your Class 2B TP Test!

 In the SP session, you’ll be able to ride anywhere within the circuit unaccompanied, and you’ll be free to practice whatever your desire.
 This is by far my most FAVOURITE type of session.

 It is a great time to practice what you are bad at.
-I have literally spent HOURS on just the narrow plank course as I was really bad at it.
+I have literally spent HOURS on just the narrow plank course as I was really bad at it (and also the only obstacle that ruined my perfect 2B streak).
 There were SP sessions where I just did the narrow plank over and over and over again.
 The tip here is to keep redoing your worst obstacle until you can complete it without consciously thinking about the steps.

 If nothing else, think of the SP sessions as a real-life arcade where you pay a few dollars to be allowed to ride a real motorcycle for 45 minutes 🙂